12 Outdoor Dining Spots to Enjoy in Boston This Spring

 The Barking Crab

-The Sleeper Street patio and the tent are open for biz.
+Yup, the Sleeper Street tent is open for biz.
 The menu hits all the high notes: chowder, fried whole-bellied clams, lobster rolls, and fish tacos, plus wine, beer, mai tais, and margaritas.
-Boiled lobsters are not part of the patio menu, but they are available to go.
+And yes, boiled lobsters of all sizes are once again on the menu—and there’s never a bad time for lobster these days.

 How to order: Tables available on a first-come, first-served basis